Pioreactor/docs.pioreactor/developer-guide/20-User interface/01-introduction.md

 ### Updating and restarting the web UI

-To update on the UI on Pioreactor leader, use `pio update app`.
+To update the Pioreactor UI, use `pio update app`.
 This also restarts the server.

 To restart: